-How do you pack for a trip to Antarctica, one of the coldest, windiest, driest, remotest places on earth?
+How do you pack for a cruise to Antarctica, one of the coldest, windiest, driest, remotest places on earth?
 No prizes for guessing that a ball gown isn’t on the packing list.

-The first rule of packing for Antarctica is to pack early; Antarctica is one of the most unpredictable places in the world, with little-to-no ability to buy anything while you’re there.
+The first rule of packing for an Antarctica cruise is to pack early.
+Antarctica is one of the most unpredictable places in the world, with little-to-no ability to buy anything while you’re there.
 This is a recipe for disaster if you’re not a tactical packer, so it’s important to allow enough time to borrow or buy anything you don’t own.
-Pack the night before your flight and you’re doomed to board your ship with mismatched gloves, no underwear and a solitary shoe.
+Pack the night before your flight and you’re doomed to board your ship with mismatched gloves, no underwear, and a solitary shoe.

-Here’s a handy guide to packing for a trip down south:
+Here’s a handy guide to packing for an Antarctica cruise.

-You will definitely appreciate a thermal base layer on an Antarctic adventure, and wool or a wool blend is best (the more wool, the warmer you will be).
-Cotton tends not to be as good as a base or mid layer, as it has poor moisture wicking properties, which means moisture – such as sweat – will sit against your skin and cool your body temperature.
+You will definitely appreciate a thermal base layer on an Antarctic cruise, and wool or a wool blend is best (the more wool, the warmer you’ll be).
+Cotton tends not to be as good as a base or mid-layer as it has poor moisture-wicking properties, which means moisture – such as sweat – will sit against your skin and cool your body temperature.

-Go for a poly blend or fleece, and make sure it’s not too fitted so your base layers will all fit snugly underneath; multiple thin layers over your thermal base (to allow for adjusting to conditions) is better than thicker layers.
-However, when you’re sitting in a Zodiac, it can get pretty cold, so make sure you have one fleece or similar that you can put on for when it’s really frosty.
+Go for a poly blend or fleece, and make sure it’s not too fitted so your base layers will all fit snugly underneath.
+Multiple thin layers over your thermal base (to allow for adjusting to conditions) are better than thicker layers.
+However, when you’re sitting in a Zodiac, it can get pretty cold, so make sure you have one fleece that you can put on for when it’s really frosty.

-Make sure your outer layer is 100% waterproof!
-Depending on which ship you’re travelling on, you’ll either be provided with a jacket to keep, or borrow.
+One rule for outer layers: make sure they’re 100% waterproof!
+Depending on which ship you’re travelling on, you’ll either be provided with a jacket to keep or borrow.
 It’s also essential that you have a pair of insulated, waterproof pants to slip over your bottom half and your boots.
-You’ll be much more comfortable during shore excursions and kicking about on deck looking for orcas.
+You’ll be much more comfortable during shore excursions and kicking about on deck looking for whales.

 Loose hats are a disaster in Antarctica – the wind is so ferocious it can rip hats off unsuspecting heads in seconds.
 Show that wind who’s boss and take a beanie that fits really snugly on your head, and make sure it covers your ears.
-In fact, pack two hats, just in case (plus it’s really your only opportunity to express your fashion sense).
+In fact, pack two hats, just in case (plus, beanies are really your only opportunity to express your fashion sense).

-It’s important to keep your neck covered when you’re on deck or out on land excursions, and scarves tend to unravel and/or get caught in the Velcro on your jacket.
-A warm neck gaiter will keep you snug as a bug.
+It’s important to keep your neck covered when you’re on deck or out on land excursions.
+Scarves tend to unravel and/or get caught in the Velcro on your jacket, so a warm neck gaiter will keep you snug as a bug.

 Yep, the sun shines in Antarctica and you’ll be mighty sorry if you get burned by it.
-Make sure to pack your sunglasses (with UV protection), broad spectrum sunscreen and lip balm.
+Don’t forget to pack your sunglasses (with UV protection), broad-spectrum sunscreen, and SPF lip balm.

 Windy and dry conditions mean your skin will resemble a lizard’s if you don’t moisturise.
 Unless you want to come home looking like Rango, slather it on every day while you’re away.

-Seasickness is something many people fear when it comes to an Antarctic journey.
+Seasickness is something many people fear when it comes to an Antarctic cruise – particularly when it comes to crossing the Drake Passage.
 Whether you’re a seasoned sailor accustomed to big swells or someone who goes green at the gills on a stationary commuter ferry that hasn’t even left port yet, seasickness doesn’t discriminate.
 Anti-nausea medication can be a bit hit or miss, but being armed with options when you’re feeling queasy is helpful.

-- An iPod or smartphone full of tunes and podcasts
+- a smartphone loaded full of tunes and podcasts

-- A notebook and pen to summarise your journey.
-In years to come you’ll enjoy reflecting on your trip.
-Who knows, you might even turn your notes into bestseller?
+- a notebook and pen to document your journey – in years to come you’ll enjoy reflecting on your trip.
+Who knows, you might even turn your notes into a bestseller!

 Needless to say, once you’re down south you won’t be able to stop at the shops to buy anything that you’ve forgotten.
 So here are some other bits and pieces worth bringing along: